-Multimedia Training
+Multimedia Training (5 percent)

-If you plan to produce packages or perform similar work for Lantern TV, you must attend a training session with Lantern TV editors to learn how to properly use video cameras, audio equipment and editing software needed to produce a finished package or the multimedia elements for your Lantern story.
+If you are interested in working with Lantern TV, each of you must attend a training session with Lantern TV multimedia editors to learn how to properly use video cameras, audio equipment and editing software needed to produce a finished package or the multimedia elements for your Lantern story.
 This must be done before you can shoot, capture and edit something for the website.
 I will provide training times the first week of semester.